worm-blossom/reed/README.md

-# TODO
+# Reed

-A specification for efficient prefix-authentication schemes.
-More efficient that the prior state-of-the-art, yay!
+A specification for an efficient prefix-authentication schemes.
+See the rendered document at [https://aljoscha-meyer.de/reed/](https://aljoscha-meyer.de/reed/).